 - canned pumpkin- make sure this is 100% pumpkin and not pie filling

-- When spreading on the pumpkin layer, take time to make sure it is evenly spread all the way to the edges and completely covers the plain cheesecake layer.
+Hint: When adding the pumpkin layer, take time to make sure it's spread all the way to the edges and completely covers the plain cheesecake layer to achieve completely separate layers.

 - microwaveable safe dish